RAvdek/legendrian_links/README.md

 ## Features

 - Way behind on testing...
 - Application is maintaining some variables between requests?
+I think this is due to mutable function args.
+Should be solved now.
 - Is there any way to speed up the computations of poincare polynomials?
 This should boil down to speeding up `rref` computations.
 - Grid -> plat algorithm.
 From grids could import the knot atlas or do algorithmic exploration.
 Difficult to enumerate links using plat presentations.
 - Copy knot tables.
 Have to remember how to translate Sivek front crossing notation to mine.